 Second Sunday Garden Forums are sponsored by ICPL and Project GREEN.
 Each two-hour forum is free and open to the public.
 For more information on upcoming Garden Forums, contact Beth Fisher at 319.887.6024 or firstname.lastname@example.org.

 In 1995, The Iowa City Public Library established the annual Carol Spaziani Intellectual Freedom Festival to honor Spaziani 26-year career at ICPL and life-long commitment to the freedom of ideas.
 Spaziani believes that the public library's role is to be a resource and a forum for an individual's pursuit and expression of diverse points of view.
 The festival is held in the fall.
 For more information, call the Library at 319.356.5200.
-The 2011 schedule is available here

 The Iowa City Public Library, Johnson County Historical Society, Iowa City Genealogical Society, Iowa City Noon Lions club, and other area groups celebrate Irving B. Weber days in May, during Local History Month.
 For more information about Weber Days programs, visit the online Irving B. Weber site or call the Library at 319.356.5200.